 Closely related to this article is the Touch Screen Tablet Computer which looks in to considerations for choosing a Tablet in more detail.

-One of these resources is the Top 10 Tablet PC Review site (Opens New Window).
+Take a look at this Top 10 Tablet Review article (Opens New Window).